sleepjie/Valanar/Valanar Superdocument.md

 ##### Culture and Society
 Centuries of labour and toil have taught the citizens of Vitgaard that nothing is given, everything is earned.
 Vitgaardian children are often born into a lineage of tradesmen or labourers if not soldiers.

-Vitgaardian society has never been particularly egalitarian; women are disbarred from entering into legal professions or politics and wives are considered the property of a man.
-It is also considered illegal for a woman to practise magic in Vitgaard, though this law is rarely enforced on anyone of consequence and is thought to have been implemented as merely another way to control average women’s roles in society.
+Vitgaardian society has never been particularly egalitarian; for almost a millennia women were disbarred from entering into legal professions or politics and it was even also considered illegal for a woman to practise magic in Vitgaard, though this law was rarely enforced on anyone of consequence and is thought to have been implemented as another strict measure of control over the nation's supplicants.

 The weight of a newborn child is often used as a metric for giving gifts on their birth - noble families will often donate the child’s weight in iron, to be used in whichever way the child deems fit later in life - a small fortune, a weapon, or a suit of armour; depending on the size of their dowry, of course.

-The Praetor
 ##### Geography and Landmarks

 ##### Settlements & Structures
-The Capital City of Vitgaard is Kyovashod.
+The Capital City of Vitgaard is Kyovashod, a metropolitan jewel of the Northern realms.
+As the Tsar's seat of power
 ##### Military and Naval Power
 Vitgaard relies mostly on conscription to bolster its ranks, and as such, their tactics are usually based on war of attrition, throwing overwhelming numbers onto the enemy rather than outmanoeuvring them.